FanosResearch/Ramify/README.md

 <a name="usage"></a>
 ## Usage

-RAMBench creates both a C++ program that is runnable in any machine or full-system simulator as well as memory traces that can be used with standalone memory simulators.
+RAMify creates both a C++ program that is runnable in any machine or full-system simulator as well as memory traces that can be used with standalone memory simulators.

 <a name="getting-started"></a>
-## Building RAMBench
+## Building RAMify

-RAMBench requires a C++11 compiler (e.g., `clang++`).
+RAMify requires a C++11 compiler (e.g., `clang++`).